malc-u/SomeoneKnowsSomething/README.md

    - "Username" - displaying information that username is case-sensitive and must be between 5-20 characters
    - "Password" - displaying information that password is case-sensitive and must be between 5-20 characters
    - "Confirm Password" - displaying information to retype the password
-3. Question "Already registered?" and button linking to login page directly undeneath.
+3. Question "Already registered?" and button linking to login page directly underneath.

 ### Login page